top of page

 • “I feel disconnected from everything.”

-What Does Depression Really Feel Like?
+What Does Depression Actually Feel Like?

-While sadness can absolutely be part of depression, many people experience depression in quieter and less obvious ways.
+Depression affects people differently.
+While sadness can absolutely be part of depression, many people experience it in quieter and less obvious ways.

 Some people describe depression as: